keroles/embedded_linux_1/ahmed_nader/Client_ECU/README.txt

 $ sudo ./worspace/Client_ECU/Debug/Client_ECU 127.0.0.1  ==> for running server and Client in the same PC
 $ sudo ./worspace/Client_ECU/Debug/Client_ECU <server-IP>  ==> for running server and Client in different PCs

+note: PORT number for establishing Ethernet socket connection is 5454